adamkirkwood/recall/README.md

 Testing
 -------

-This project uses RSpec.
+This project uses RSpec and autotest.

 To run the tests:

+    $ rspec

+Or, have autotest run your tests once it detects any of your specs have changed.

-    $ rake
+    $ autotest

-To add tests see the `Commands` section earlier in this README.

 Contributing